nesquena/backburner/HOOKS.md

 # Backburner Hooks

 You can customize Backburner or write plugins using its hook API.
-In many cases you can use a hook rather than mess with Backburner's internals.
+In many cases you can use a hook rather than mess around with Backburner's internals.

 ## Job Hooks

-Hooks are inspired by [Resque](https://github.com/defunkt/resque/blob/master/docs/HOOKS.md), so if you are familiar with their hook API, now you can use the same ones with beanstalkd and backburner!
+Hooks are transparently adapted from [Resque](https://github.com/defunkt/resque/blob/master/docs/HOOKS.md), so if you are familiar with their hook API, now you can use nearly the same ones with beanstalkd and backburner!

 There are a variety of hooks available that are triggered during the lifecycle of a job: